acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 │                                            │
 └────────────────────────────────────────────┘
 ```
-*Figure 11: Visualization of core specialization architecture showing different roles for each CPU core in a real-time robotics system.*
+*Figure 12: Visualization of core specialization architecture showing different roles for each CPU core in a real-time robotics system.*

 **Memory and Cache Hierarchy Implications:**
 - Shared Last-Level Cache (LLC) means cores still contend for cache space
 - Memory controller access patterns can still cause interference
 - NUMA (Non-Uniform Memory Access) considerations on larger systems

+<a name="interrupt-handling"></a>
-#### 3.2 Interrupt Handling Architecture
+### 4.3.2 Interrupt Handling Architecture

 From a computer architecture perspective, interrupts are a major source of non-determinism: